 UNIT OF STUDY

-This unit of study explores disease states and management options, including non-pharmacological recommendations.
-It focuses on methods of delivering patient care both on an individual level and also to the wider community through health promotion.
+This unit of study explores the role of the pharmacist as a primary care provider for disease states and the provision of management options, including non-pharmacological recommendations.
+It focuses on methods of delivering patient care both at an individual level and also to the wider community.
 This course is fundamental to clinical pharmacy in all areas of practice.
-Core areas covered include respiratory, cardiovascular,, infection and primary care (ear, eye, pain etc) as well as the key elements associated with healthy living.
+Core areas covered include responding to minor ailments such as pain, eye, ear, nose, fever, infection and infestations as well as gastrointestinal complaints.
+Screening in chronic disease including diabetes, respiratory and cardiovascular disease.
+Other areas covered are providing healthy living support including nutrition and exercise as well as the role of the pharmacist in the provision of complementary medicines.

 Further unit of study information

 Community Pharmacy.
 Symptoms, diagnosis and treatment.
-Rutter P and Newby D. Churchill Livingston Elsevier Publishing, 2013.
+(ANZ Edition) 3rd Edition, Rutter P and Newby D. Churchill Livingston Elsevier Publishing, 2016.

 Faculty/department permission required?